SoftDev4Research/recommendations/about.md

 The group includes a wide range of stakeholders including developers, managers, researchers, funders, project coordinators and, in general, people who are concerned with the production of quality software for research in different scientific disciplines.

-More information about the Working Group and their outcomes: [https://github.com/SoftDev4LS/open-source-software](https://github.com/SoftDev4LS/open-source-software).
+More information about this Working Group and their outcomes can be found in the [SoftDev4Research GitHub site](https://github.com/SoftDev4Research/open-source-software).

 ## Next steps
 Proposed next steps: